See Serena Williams & Alexis Ohanian and More Celeb Couples at the 2021 Met Gala - E! Online

 As for her pre-Met Gala prep, the athlete said, "It definitely took me a while, it took me a couple of hours."
 Plus, her daughter Olympia was teasing her during the glam session!

+Hot off their Venice Film Festival return to the red carpet as a couple, Jennifer Lopez—dripping cowboy chic in true Americana style, thanks to Ralph Lauren—wowed with Ben Affleck by her side.
 James Corden, looking dapper in Gucci, and his wife Julia Carey rocked the beige carpet as well.
 Chance the Rapper and Kristen Corley were glowing during their parents' night out.

 The ultimate A-list date night got even steamier as Kit Harington and Rose Leslie arrived, with Stephen Curry and Ayesha Curry making a grand entrance in custom Versace Atelier for their first Met Gala.
 "It's a good energy," Stephen exclusively told E!
 News.
 "Anytime I get to spend time with my wife, get dressed up, it's date night."